 Center is the default, but min and max are options when you do dimension to an arc by picking its circumference.
 If you’re dimensioning the location of two arcs or two circles, then you’ll have our conditions for both sides.
 For example, picking the circumference of each of these circles, it gives me of course a dimension center to center that is again the default, but if I go to leaders.

-So those are some tips using the dimension tool to create dimensions to circles and arcs.
+These are some tips for using the dimension tool to create dimensions for circles and arcs.
 I hope you found these useful and we’ll see you next time.

 More Tech Tips

 If you liked this video and want more helpful Tech Tips, subscribe to our YouTube channel where we cover SOLIDWORKS Tips and Tricks weekly.

 Have a question?
 We’re always available to talk over the phone at 262-790-1080, for you to leave a message, or for you to submit a request – just contact us.